-Introduction to black and white photography: basic camera operation, film and print development, exposure and photo history and aesthetics.
+Introduces black and white photography: basic camera operation, film and print development, exposure and photo history and aesthetics.
 Students will also learn about photojournalism and digital photography.
 A 35 mm manual camera is required.
 The student must purchase film and paper.

-Exploration of the zone system for 35mm and various black and white print and film processes including infrared and kodalith stocks, print toning and other special effects.
+Explores the zone system for 35mm and various black and white print and film processes including infrared and kodalith stocks, print toning and other special effects.
 Students will also work with studio lighting and view cameras and become familiar with both fine art and commercial studio photography aesthetics and practices.

-Introductory course to digital image making.
+Introduces digital image making.
 Students work with digital SLR cameras and the latest photographic software to produce an entirely digital portfolio.
 Composition and visual aesthetics are emphasized.
 Digital SLR cameras are provided by the school.